Reconfigurable Intelligent Surface-Assisted Cell-Free Massive MIMO Systems Over Spatially-Correlated Channels: Uplink Data Transmission and Performance Analysis With MR Combining

 where the following definitions hold

-In particular, $\mathsf{DS}_{uk}$ denotes the (average) strength of desired signal, $\mathsf{BU}_{uk}$ denotes the beamforming uncertainty, $\mathsf{UI}_{uk'k}$ denotes the interference caused by the user~$k'$ to the user~$k$, and $\mathsf{NO}_{uk}$ denotes the additive noise.
+In particular, $\mathsf{DS}_{uk}$ denotes the (average) strength of the desired signal, $\mathsf{BU}_{uk}$ denotes the beamforming uncertainty, which represents the randomness of the effective channel gain for a given beamforming method, $\mathsf{UI}_{uk'k}$ denotes the interference caused by the user~$k'$ to the user~$k$, and $\mathsf{NO}_{uk}$ denotes the additive noise.
 We emphasize that the net throughput in \eqref{eq:ULRate} is achievable since it is a lower bound of the channel capacity.
-A closed-form expression for \eqref{eq:ULRate} is given in Theorem~\ref{theorem:ULMR}. \begin{theorem} If the CPU utilizes the MR combining method, a lower-bound closed-form expression for the uplink net throughput of the user~$k$ is given by \eqref{eq:ULRate}, where the SINR is
+A closed-form expression for \eqref{eq:ULRate} is given in Theorem~\ref{theorem:ULMR}. {\value{equation}} {\value{equation}} {\value{eqnback}} \begin{theorem} If the CPU utilizes the MR combining method, a lower-bound closed-form expression for the uplink net throughput of the user~$k$ is given by \eqref{eq:ULRate}, where the SINR is